TaymazKH/picen/README.md

 ## Usage

-Picen can be used in both ways:
+Picen can be used in two ways:

 - If you want to use it as a package in your own project, just import `encrypt`, `decrypt` and `generate_key` functions from `picen`.